phpDocumentor/phpDocumentor/docs/references/phpdoc/tags/package.rst

 -----------

 The @package tag can be used as a counterpart or supplement to Namespaces.
-Namespaces provide a functional subdivision of :term:`Structural Elements` where the @package tag can provide a *logical* subdivision in which way the elements can be grouped with a different hierarchy.
+Namespaces provide a functional subdivision of Structural Elements where the @package tag can provide a *logical* subdivision in which way the elements can be grouped with a different hierarchy.